OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

     then prefer n to candidates that lack these properties.

     [MTH: this section is clear, but it is not clear to the reader what order nodes in the source are aligned.
-That seems to make a difference here.]
+That seems to make a difference here.
+    JAR: there is no order dependence, because the heuristic is comparing names, not checking for nodes alignment.
+    I think that is implied by the detailed description, but I've tried to make the example text reinforce this fact.]

  1. **Overlap**: Prefer to align n' to n if they are higher level groupings that overlap.
     Stated a bit more carefully: if n' has a descendant aligned to